hafio/solace-psg/solace-queue-browser/README.md

-# Solace Queue Browser
+# Solace Queue Browser Web Utility

 ## Overview

+> [!TIP]
+> Enterprise support is available through Solace Professional Services.
+Talk to your Solace consultant or sales contact to find out more!

 > [!IMPORTANT]
-> This is an open-source non-production tool that is not officially supported under Solace Customer Support policy.
+> This is an open-source tool that is not officially supported under Solace Customer Support policy.

 The application is intended to be able to run **without a backend application (e.g. web server)**.